Salesian Catholic Priest Father Anthony Pezzotta encounters the truth in the Bible

 The most important five days of his life as a priest

 It took five days for Fr.
 Pezzotta to realize what he should do.
-After trusting Jesus, he decided to leave his car, the library he loved so much, friends, students, and left to live in the Baptist church in Santa Cruz, Laguna.
+After trusting Jesus, he left his car, the library he loved so much, friends, and students, and he went to live in the Baptist church in Santa Cruz, Laguna.

 Anthony was baptized as a Christian Believer on March 3, 1974, at the Santa Cruz River.
 It was also in this church where he met his wife, Zita Vitangcol.
 She was a Sunday School teacher.

-A priest visited Anthony and asked, “How did you decide in just 5-days.
+A priest visited Anthony and asked, “How did you decide in just five days?
 You left everything, all you’ve learned and loved.”
 Tony said, “I don’t think I left everything but found everything when I found Christ.”

 I found everything when I found Christ